Welcome to the 39th McMaster World Congress!

 He was able to turn his hobby of Web Design into an entrepreneurial venture.
 After leaving DeGroote, he worked as an Intrapreneur at First Canadian Title and moved on to running his company called Athelink – a Social Network for Sports – connecting parents and players to their Sport’s Leagues in real-time.

-Professor, Niagara College & Former Canadian Olympian
+Assistant Professor, Ryerson University & Canadian Olympian

 Recently retired, Nicole is also an Olympian, and an 8-Time Canadian Champion who has represented Canada on 20 national teams.
 She is a Commonwealth Games gold and bronze medalist, a Pan American Games and Francophone Games silver and bronze medalist, as well as a World University Games silver medalist.

 She is passionate about improving the culture of sport in Canada and to this end is an athlete ambassador for various organizations.
 Additionally, she was the Vice-Chair of the Pan/Para Pan American Games Athlete’s Advisory Council, and currently serves on the Canadian Olympic Committee, Athletes’ Commission and on the Board of Directors for the Commonwealth Games Canada.
+Prior to joining Ryerson University, Dr. Forrester was a founding professor in the Sport Management program at Niagara College.

 Sr Director, Business Operations Toronto FC, Global Partnerships, MLSE